Competent Person Schemes for Electricians: Full Guide

 A competent person scheme (CPS) is a government-approved registration scheme that allows members to self-certify that their work complies with building regulations.
 For electricians, this means being able to sign off notifiable electrical work under Part P of the Building Regulations without needing to involve the local authority building control department.

-The concept was introduced as part of the Building Regulations framework to provide a practical route for competent tradespeople to certify their own work.
-Without scheme membership, any notifiable electrical work requires a separate building control application, inspection, and fee, which adds cost and delay for both the electrician and the customer.
+The concept was introduced as part of the Building Regulations framework to provide a practical route for competent tradespeople to certify their own notifiable electrical work.
+Without scheme membership, any notifiable work requires a separate building control application, inspection, and fee, which adds cost and delay for both the electrician and the customer.
+To understand how this relates to Part P Building Regulations, see our dedicated guide.

 For self-employed electricians and small electrical businesses, joining a competent person scheme is one of the most important business steps after gaining your qualifications.
+See our guide to registering as an electrician for the full business setup process.
 It allows you to operate professionally, compete effectively for domestic work, and provide customers with the certification they need.

 The competent person scheme process works as follows.
 When you complete a notifiable electrical installation, you test and inspect the work in accordance with BS 7671, issue the appropriate electrical certificate (EIC or Minor Works), and then notify the local authority through your scheme.
 The scheme issues a Building Regulations Compliance Certificate on your behalf.
 The homeowner and the local authority each receive a copy.